New Jersey Lawsuits and consumer litigation and the need for a New Jersey Consumer Rights attorney

 Individuals who have been agreed and web sustained an ascertainable loss have very powerful remedies and rights under New Jersey law.
 The New Jersey Consumer Fraud Act is but one of the numerous statutes and administrative code sections to assist consumers in recovering money which has been obtained as a result of a deceptive practice.

-The following is form a dismissal motion that was filed by an insurance company and opposed by the plaintiff in a consumer case filed against a car dealer and also an insurance company:
+The following is from a dismissal motion that was filed by an insurance company and opposed by the plaintiff in a consumer case filed against a car dealer and also an insurance company:

 The defendant’s motion for dismissal should be denied.
-They have, in essence, filed a summary judgment motion with expert opinion.
+They have filed a summary judgment motion with expert opinion.
 This case is not ripe for summary judgment.

 This lawsuit arises out of the plaintiff’s purchase of the subject automobile from Car Dealer on or about October 27, 2012.
 The plaintiff alleges that the selling dealer committed acts of fraud and consumer fraud regard to misrepresentations associated with the condition of the vehicle.
 See exhibit A first amended complaint.